g-but/botsmann/README-botsmann-blog-content.md

-# Botsmann Blog Content
+# Kigott Blog Content

-This repository contains content for the Botsmann blog.
+This repository contains content for the Kigott blog.
 Each post is stored as an MDX file in its own directory under `posts/`.

 ## Post Structure